Icinga/icinga2/doc/15-troubleshooting.md

 additional CPU time.

 But more threads also require more synchronization between them.
-This may outweigh the CPU time gained by starting X threads instead of just one.
+This may outweigh the CPU time gain and even worsen the performance.
 So reducing may indeed help or at least save CPU time and power at no cost.

 Start with benchmarking your Icinga 2 config with `time icinga2 daemon -C` on the node in question.
 The results will be most accurate during normal operation,